iOS 26

 • Notes (or Docs).
 There are more than 30 different types of content you can add with this tool.
 It’s ideal for replacing Google and Evernote, for example.

 • Projects and tasks.
-After you’ve downloaded Notion, there will be numerous tools available for organizing solo and team-oriented tasks.
-These tools are excellent replacements for apps such as asana, Trello, and Jira.
+After you’ve downloaded Notion, numerous tools will be available to organize solo and team-oriented tasks.
+These tools are excellent replacements for apps such as Asana, Trello, and Jira.

 If you feel like you’re missing out on some apps, have no fear.
 You can also embed over 50 different third-party apps in your Notion workspace.

-This way, you can create a hub to which you and your team can refer as you work, no matter what platform it’s available on.
+This way, you can create a hub to which you and your team can refer as you work, regardless of the platform on which it’s available.

-The Notion app can be downloaded on virtually any device of your choosing.
-It is available for download in iOS, Android, Mac, Windows, and as a Web Clipper on Firefox and Google Chrome.
+The Notion app can be downloaded on virtually any device.
+It is available for download on iOS, Android, Mac, and Windows, and as a Web Clipper on Firefox and Google Chrome.

 Notion sidebar